chiradip/RedisClient/README.md

         <version>0.8</version>
     </dependency>

-You may want to add repository in maven like the follows:
+You may want to add repository in maven like the follows: (Not required anymore since this is available in central maven repository)

     <repositories>
         ....